cunger/escape-velocity/content/about.md

 Hi, I'm Christina, a **software engineer** with 8 years of experience in building and maintaining large code bases, working across the whole software lifecycle.

 I particularly enjoy working with **complex legacy systems**.
-I love digging through patchwork code grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.
+I love digging through patchwork architecture grown over years and decades, step by step understanding and taming systems that you can spend months with and still haven’t seen all of it.

 I have a background in formal logic and a strong interest in nuclear technology (fission and fusion).